ethanhs/material/README.md

 Currently, only PySide for Qt4 is working.
 Python 2.7 and 3.x works!

-This is a repository for Material Design qt stylesheets and widgets.
 Currently, the following widgets are supported (not all implemented right now):

 - LineEdit - implemented
 - TextEdit - not implemented (v0.2)